jacklul/pihole-updatelists/README.md

 String values should be put between `" "`, otherwise weird things might happen.

+You can specify alternative config file by passing the path to the script through `config` parameter: `pihole-updatelists --config=/etc/pihole-updatelists2.conf` - this combined with changed `COMMENT_STRING` can allow multiple script configurations for the same Pi-hole instance.

-You can also give paths to local files instead of URL, for example setting `WHITELIST_URL` to `/home/pi/whitelist.txt` will fetch this file.
+You can also give paths to local files instead of URL, for example setting `WHITELIST_URL` to `/home/pi/whitelist.txt` will fetch this file from filesystem.

 #### Recommended lists: